 - Slow wounds healing

-Although zinc is considered relatively nontoxic, extremely high intake of zinc can manifest with nausea, vomiting, epigastric pain, lethargy, and fatigue.
+Although zinc is considered relatively nontoxic, an extremely high intake of zinc can manifest with symptoms including nausea, vomiting, epigastric pain, lethargy, and fatigue.

 There is no listed treatment for zinc overdose other than to cease using the supplement.